 After testing the Interphase Audio EQ 2.2, some of our good friends / advisors / producers / engineers,

-asked us to build a simple dual-channel version with just the 4-bands of Inductive EQ.
+asked us to build a simple dual-channel version of the 4-band of Inductive EQ.

-The NDUCR is a 2-channel unit with 4 inductive EQ bands per channels
+The NDUCR is a 2-channel unit with 4 inductive EQ bands per channel

 * Contrary to our other EQs, the 4-bands are vertically aligned (channel one on the left, channel two on the right)

 * Each band can be individually activated / bypassed

 * Larger frequency select knobs give better hands-on control of selected frequency

 * High-Quality 100 mm Bourns level faders offer the finest control of cut and boost